CEO ADVICE: How To Attract Investors To Your Startup With A Winning Business Plan

 Identifying the market opportunity and developing an innovative product solution will only go so far.

-A winning business plan should include clear market segmentation, showing that you have a thorough understanding of exactly who your target audience is and how you will fulfil their needs, and equally identifying which segments within the market you will not be targeting.
+A winning business plan should include clear market segmentation, showing that you have a thorough understanding of exactly who your target audience is and how you will fulfill their needs, and equally identifying which segments within the market you will not be targeting.

 This gives investors confidence that you have a credible strategy on how you will realise your business plan.